notsag-dev/hacking-tools-for-web-developers/README.md

 1) Search for IIS-related Metasploit modules (similar to searchsploit)
 2) Select one of them
 3) Set victim IP on the module
-4) Run expoit and get access to the system
+4) Run exploit and gain access to the system

-The Metasploit command-line interface will be used on this occasion: _msfconsole_.
+### Search for IIS-related Metasploit modules
 First, let's use the _search_ command to search for modules that contain the word _iis_:
 ```
 msf5 > search iis